-Noncompete agreements, also known as covenants-not-to-compete, are required by some employers when an employee is starting a new job, but an employee can ask an employee to sign a noncompete agreement at any time.
-Most noncompete agreements state that the employee will agree not to start a competing business, or go to work for a competitor within a specified geographic area for a certain period of time after leaving.
+Non-compete agreements, also known as covenants-not-to-compete, are required by some employers when an employee is starting a new job.
+An employer can ask an employee to sign a non-compete agreement at any time.
+Most non-compete agreements state that the employee will agree not to start a competing business or go to work for a competitor within a specified geographic area for a certain period of time after leaving.
 Some even include a clause prohibiting employees from revealing proprietary (confidential) information after the employment relationship ends.

-In general, noncompete agreements must be reasonable and cannot place too many restrictions on the employee.
-Since noncompete agreements limit the competition an employer will face, sometimes long after the employee leaves the company, some states don’t allow noncompete agreements at all, while other states limit the duration and geographic scope of such agreements.
-States limit the scope of noncompete agreements by not enforcing agreements that last too long, cover too much territory, or otherwise place too many limits on an employee’s right to move on to other employment opportunities without leaving their profession.
+In general, non-competes must be reasonable and cannot place too many restrictions on the employee.
+Since these agreements limit the competition an employer will face, sometimes long after the employee leaves the company, some states don’t allow non-compete agreements at all.
+Other states limit the duration and geographic scope of such agreements.
+States limit the scope of non-compete agreements by not enforcing contracts that last too long, cover too much territory, or otherwise place too many limits on an employee’s right to move on to other employment opportunities without leaving their profession.